 We agreed that we’d talk a month later upon her return.

 So we went with the flow and discovered much to learn.

 We got to know each other more than before.

-It's surely a feeling that may endure.
+It's undoubtedly a feeling that may endure.

 Unsure at first, then feelings develop

 Craving for more and caring envelops